 The build up to A Level results day can be a very stressful and worrying time but don't worry, we've got all the information you need to help you understand what will happen on the day and how the Clearing system works if you'll need it.

-First thing in the morning on Results Day you can log on to UCAS Track to check your status.
-If you’ve been accepted at your Firm Choice, you’ll see a message on Track saying that your place with them is confirmed.
-If you haven't been accepted at your Firm Choice, but have been accepted at your Insurance Choice you will see this on Track.
+First thing in the morning on Results Day you can log in to your UCAS account to check your status.
+If you’ve been accepted at your Firm Choice, you’ll see a message saying that your place with them is confirmed.
+If you haven't been accepted at your Firm Choice, but have been accepted at your Insurance Choice you will see this message on your UCAS account.

 Once you’re in Clearing, you can contact universities (usually on their Clearing Helpline or Live Chat) to ask about available places on courses.
 The UCAS website will have a list of all universities with Clearing places.
 Individual universities will also have information about courses available through Clearing on their own websites.